skamalad/shikhsha_final/README.md

 *   Shikhsha is only available to users from the Google tenant to which it is deployed.
 *   The application has [domain wide delegation](https://support.google.com/a/answer/162106?hl=en&ref_topic=10021546) to make changes to user passwords.
 *   The app is further restricted in the operations it can perform by [OAuth scopes](https://developers.google.com/identity/protocols/oauth2/scopes#admin-directory): only user and group access is specified.
+*   The user account which is created to "act" as Shikhsha has permission to operate over API only, and to read users and groups and reset passwords and has no access to any other Google service.
 *   The service account used for server to server (Shikhsha > Google APIs) authentication generates a unique key.
 Secret Manager is used to securely store this key, which is retrieved by the app only when making a call which requires authentication.
 Secret Manager can be configured to rotate this key on a regular basis, amongst other things.
 *   The following points elaborate on more granular access control.
     *   App access is restricted to allowed Google Groups only by IAP.